AjnasNB/Exodus-website/README.md

 # Exodus-website
-website for exodus a web application company explore at https://exodusglobal.tech
+website for exodus a web application company<br>
+explore at https://exodusglobal.tech